 No music lover will ever be able to live without a quality turntable.
 You can’t just listen to music on computer speakers and call yourself a true music fan.

-The Audio-Technica AT-LP120-USB is among one of the best options for casual listening, and it even has a reasonable price tag at $249.
+The Audio-Technica AT-LP120-USB is among one of the best options for casual listening, and it even has a reasonable price tag.

 Connoisseurs or audiophiles may not be satisfied with a record player of this level, but that’s their four-figure problem.
 Let them worry about it.

 So, why is the Audio-Technica a good buy?
 It sounds good without a ton of fiddling, it’s easy to set up, and it has a USB port for taking your records and turning them into digital files.
 So, it’s even great for your younger music friend that wants to enjoy the best of both worlds.

 If your friend doesn’t have a record player yet, the AT-LP120-USB would be a nice way to surprise them.

 Top Christmas Gift For Musicians: Audio-Technica ATR2100-USB Cardiod Dynamic USB/XLR Microphone

 What would a musician (or music lover) want to do with a dynamic mic?

 Well, the ATR2100 mic is the best bang for your buck in its category, period.